YangHai-1218/PseudoFlow/README.md

    year={2022}
  }
  ```
-# Acknowledgement
+# Notes
-We thank the authors of [WDR-Pose](https://github.com/cvlab-epfl/wide-depth-range-pose) and [SCFlow](https://github.com/YangHai-1218/SCFlow) for their great code repositories.
+Some parts of the code are based on [WDR-Pose](https://github.com/cvlab-epfl/wide-depth-range-pose) and [SCFlow](https://github.com/YangHai-1218/SCFlow).